jboyce1/ppsCTF/classes/Portalord/Portalord.md

 </div>

 ---
-# 1 using remote ssh
+# 1 remote ssh
-using remote ssh to connect back to a students localhost and get around ufw rules set up in the environment.
+Use remote ssh to connect back to a localhost and get around ufw rules set up in the environment.
+This is helpful when firewall rules do not allow access to port 22 from the outside.

 ### On the ssh-closed-box (ubuntu)
 Set up the ufw wirewalls to block all traffic to port 22
 <div class="scroll-box">
 sudo ufw deny 22
+sudo ufw allow 23
 sudo ufw enable
 </div>

-turn password authentication on for the ubuntu box
+Turn password authentication on for the ssh-closed-box.
-#### `sed...`
+#### `sudo sed -i 's/^#\?PasswordAuthentication .*/PasswordAuthentication yes/' /etc/ssh/sshd_config && sudo systemctl restart ssh`

-create a file that is only accessable to an ssh session by setting a "read only by owner"
+Create a file that is only accessable to an ssh session by setting a "read only by owner"
 <div class="scroll-box">
 echo "insert a flag here" > /home/ubuntu/ssh_flag.txt chmod 600 /home/ubuntu/ssh_flag.txt
 </div>
 chmod permissions: Read (r=4), Write (w=2), Execute (x=1)

 first int is the owner

 second int is the group

 third int is others

 so 600 = 4+2 for the owner and 0 for group and 0 for everyone else

 Create a user that can only access telnet specific files
 #### `sudo adduser teluser`
+- select a simple password (123)

 set limited permissions for teluser
 #### `sudo nano /usr/local/bin/telnet_shell.sh`